 There are many assumptions about home loans, especially in the realm of government home loans.
-One may typically assume that if the government is administering an individual a home loan that it is only allowable to pertain a modest, single-family property with these funds.
+One may typically assume that if the government is administering a home loan that it is only allowable to pertain a modest, single-family property with these funds.
+This is FALSE.

 FHA home loans can be used to obtain a multi-unit property.
 These kinds of properties are desirable because you will not only be a home owner, but you will get to pay off your mortgage with drastically lower payments and build equity much faster.

 What kind of multi-unit property can the FHA home loan be used on?

 How this works is that the borrower of the FHA home loan will qualify for and be approved to purchase a multi-unit property.
 This will be either for two units (a duplex), three units (a triplex), or four units (a fourplex).
 The most units you may have is four, and the main stipulation is that you live in one of the units.
 The property has to be your primary residence.
 This program can’t be used to purchase investment property.
 You also, cannot count future rent payments as part of your current income for qualifying purposes.

 What kind of perks can you look forward to in using the FHA home loan for multi-unit properties?

 The benefit of purchasing a multi-unit property with FHA is the low down payment requirement of 3.5%.
 Other loan programs typically want to see a larger down payment for a multi-unit property.